+Architects interrogate

-Architects interrogate specifications and consider alternative techniques in order to achieve the projects target PMV.
+Policy makers Strategic policy makers use PMV with stakeholders in written policy papers and documents. formulating strategies specifications and consider alternative techniques in order to achieve the projects target PMV.
 A focus on PMV through design stages promotes Design for Manufacture & Assembly (DfMA) thinking including standardised design and inclusion of modern methods of construction (MMC) from the earliest design stages.
 An architect can use the PMV Estimator to determine a design/ product strategy.